 Community Gardens/Urban Agriculture

 Since sponsoring the Mashkiiki Community Garden as chair of Ventura Village Neighborhood Association and seeing its success, I have wanted to expand community gardens in Minneapolis.
-Having more community gardens located in or near our parks would give children in every neighborhood access to the space to learn how to grow their own healthy food, an important skill as healthy eating practices and dietary choices start young.
-More collaboration and partnerships with the school board, non-profits and other organizations could bring more educational opportunities and recreation to our parks.
+Having more community gardens located in or near our parks would give children in every neighborhood access to the space to learn how to grow their own healthy food, an important skill as healthy eating practices and good dietary choices start young.
+More collaboration and partnerships with the School Board, non-profits and other organizations could bring educational opportunities and recreation to our parks around these community spaces for urban agriculture.
 I want District 3 to serve as the pilot program for this initiative, and we will set an example for the rest of Minneapolis for how successful urban agriculture and community gardening can be.

 Here in Minneapolis, we are losing many of our ash trees to emerald ash-borer — an insect that destroys these trees.
 Currently, over one-fifth (over 40,000 out of 200,000) of the trees that the Park Board cares for are ash trees, most of which will eventually succumb to the emerald ash-borer.
 We must do what we can to protect the healthy trees, but I will also support the Park Board’s efforts to replace diseased trees with other species as a way to slow the bug.
-Additionally, I will ensure that 100 new native trees are planted in District 3, both to replace the trees lost and also expand the natural beauty of our parks and boulevards.
+Additionally, I would like to see that 100 new native trees are planted in District 3 above our current numbers, both to replace the trees lost and also expand the natural beauty of our parks and boulevards.

 Our parks are important meeting places, but not knowing what is happening in them is a barrier to use.
 I think we can do a better job communicating what community events and other services are being offered.
 That is why I want to see large, comprehensive information broads at all parks in District 3 and throughout the city.
 These will list all events and services offered throughout the year, allowing for residents plan more effectively for what our parks are delivering to our communities.